-The general market conduct rules and compliance monitoring should promote investor protection and effective allocation and pricing of capital.
-The rules on unlawful insider dealing, market manipulation and due care in handling inside information are central.
+The general market conduct rules and compliance monitoring shall promote investor protection and ensure effective allocation and pricing of capital.
+The rules on unlawful insider dealing, market manipulation and due care in handling inside information are of key importance.
 Finanstilsynet also oversees compliance with the rules on the preparation of insider lists, the duty to investigate, the prohibition of unreasonable business methods, the notification requirement for primary insiders and rules requiring the disclosure of large shareholdings.

 Supervision, monitoring and control

-Finanstilsynet cooperates closely with the National Authority for Investigation and Prosecution of Economic and Environmental Crime (ØKOKRIM) and Oslo Børs on monitoring compliance with the market conduct rules.
+In its supervision of market conduct, Finanstilsynet cooperates with the Norwegian National Authority for Investigation and Prosecution of Economic and Environmental Crime (Økokrim) and Oslo Børs.

-The majority of cases investigated by Finanstilsynet in 2021 were reported by investment firms, foreign authorities and investors.
+The majority of cases investigated by Finanstilsynet in 2022 were reported by investment firms, foreign authorities and investors.
 Many cases were referred by Oslo Børs or initiated by Finanstilsynet itself in response to market events.
-Finanstilsynet’s own surveillance system, SKADI, has triggered a large number of alarms that have led to further investigation.
+Finanstilsynet’s own surveillance systems triggered a large number of alarms that led to further investigation.

-Cases of insider dealing and market manipulation are often time-consuming, above all where the investigation requires identification of foreign investors who have traded ahead of particular market events.
-This entails extensive contact with foreign fund managers and supervisory authorities.
+Cases of insider dealing and market manipulation are often time-consuming, above all where the investigation requires identification of foreign investors’ trading ahead of particular market events.
+This is contingent on extensive contact with foreign fund managers and supervisory authorities.

-Finanstilsynet received a total of 199 reports from investment firms and marketplaces under obligation to report transactions giving rise to suspicion of insider dealing or market manipulation.
-In addition, Finanstilsynet received 79 reports from foreign supervisory authorities on possible insider dealing or market manipulation.
+Finanstilsynet received a total of 163 reports from investment firms and marketplaces under an obligation to report transactions giving rise to suspicion of insider dealing or market manipulation.
+In addition, Finanstilsynet received 60 reports from foreign supervisory authorities on insider dealing or market manipulation.

-In 2021, Finanstilsynet imposed 23 administrative fines for violation of the disclosure requirement for large shareholdings and four administrative fines for violation of the notification requirement.
-One fine was levied for non-compliance with the provisions on updating primary insider lists.
-Finanstilsynet also imposed 18 administrative fines for violation of the Short Selling Regulation.
-Finanstilsynet expects this to have a deterrent effect.
+In 2022, Finanstilsynet imposed six administrative fines for violation of the disclosure requirement for large shareholdings and two administrative fines for violation of the notification requirement for primary insiders etc. Finanstilsynet also imposed three administrative fines for violation of the Short Selling Regulation.

 Notifications to the prosecuting authority

-Finanstilsynet reported one case of suspected unlawful insider dealing and/or breach of confidentiality to the prosecuting authority in 2021.
+Finanstilsynet reported three cases of suspected unlawful insider dealing and/or breach of confidentiality to the prosecuting authority in 2022.